compintell/Mooncake.jl/docs/src/mathematical_interpretation.md

 Why does Tapir.jl insist that each primal type `P` be paired with a single tangent type `T`, as opposed to being more permissive.
 There are a few notable reasons:
 1. To provide a precise interface.
-Rules pass fdata around on the forwards-pass and rdata on the reverse-pass -- being able to make strong assumptions about the type of the fdata / rdata given the primal type makes implementing rules much easier in practice.
+Rules pass fdata around on the forwards pass and rdata on the reverse pass -- being able to make strong assumptions about the type of the fdata / rdata given the primal type makes implementing rules much easier in practice.
 1. Conditional type stability.
 We wish to have a high degree of confidence that if the primal code is type-stable, then the AD code will also be.
-It is straightforward to construct type stable primal codes which have type-unstable forwards- and reverse-passes if you permit there to be more than one fdata / rdata type for a given primal.
+It is straightforward to construct type stable primal codes which have type-unstable forwards and reverse passes if you permit there to be more than one fdata / rdata type for a given primal.
 So while uniqueness is certainly not sufficient on its own to guarantee conditional type stability, it is probably necessary in general.
 1. Test-case generation and coverage.
 There being a unique tangent / fdata / rdata type for each primal makes being confident that a given rule is being tested thoroughly much easier.
 For a given primal, rather than there being many possible input / output types to consider, there is just one.

 This topic, in particular what goes wrong with permissive tangent type systems like those employed by ChainRules, deserves a more thorough treatment -- hopefully someone will write something more expansive on this topic at some point.

-### Why Unique Memory Address